jenniferlieu/project-lomo-in-person-gaming-app/README.md

 ## Conceptual Design

 This will be a progressive web application using React as a frontend with Laravel PHP serving as our backend.
-Our backend will use MongoDB for establishing and maintaining a database.
+Our backend will use PostgreSQL for establishing and maintaining a database.
 Laravel provides many built-in functions that can be expanded on to meet the needs of the project in a more productive fashion.

 ## Background